lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 2. Define a serial port in Marlin, to activate the port used by the TFT
 3. Make sure the same BAUDRATE is defined on both the Marlin and TFT firmwares

-In case one of the three points above is not done right, the message:
+In case one of the three points above is not properly done, the message:

     No printer attached!

-will be shown at the top of the screen in touchscreen mode.
+will be shown at the top of the screen.
 This is because the TFT can not "see" the mainboard through the serial cable.

 #### Setting the Baudrate on the TFT Firmware

 On TFT firmware, the baudrate can be changed in two ways:

-- from configuratin file: Set the parameter `serial_port` in `config.ini` file with the proper baudrate (e.g. `serial_port:P1:6` for baudrate 115200).
+- from configuration file: Set the parameter `serial_port` in `config.ini` file with the proper baudrate (e.g. `serial_port:P1:6` for baudrate 115200)
-- from menu: After the firmware is installed, the baudrate can be changed from **Menu->Settings->Connection->S. Ports** menu.
+- from menu: After the firmware is installed, the baudrate can be changed from **Menu->Settings->Connection->S. Ports** menu

-Refer to <a href="#configuration">Configuration</a> section for configuring `config.ini` file.
+Please, see [Configuration](configuration) section for configuring `config.ini` file.

 ### Marlin Mode Setup